 (Or press Esc key)

-Rape and sexual assault are types of sexual violence which can have a devastating effect.
+Rape and sexual assault are types of sexual violence.
 It happens when someone does not consent to a sexual act.

 It may have happened recently or a long time ago.
 It can happen once or often.

 Self refer to a Sexual Assault Response Coordination Service (SARCS)